space-concordia-robotics/robotics-prototype/robot/rover/README.md

 This method installs it in your arduino libraries folder.

 If you wish to refer the `include` statements to set your relative path to the libraries, you must surround the libary name with double quotes.

+## StreamDispatcher.py
+Currently this starts a stream via `start_stream.sh` which uses mjpgstreamer, more details are documented in the bash script itself.
+To start the stream, assuming you already have a usb web camera connected, run `./StreamDispatcher.py`.
+Use `Ctrl + C` to stop the stream.

+Assuming the stream is being dispatched, it can be accessed in any browser by visiting: `server_ip:8090/?action=stream`, where `server_ip` is replaced with the actual ip address.
+If you have started the StreamDispatcher, opening the Arm page will show the live of feed of the camera in the Arm Vision panel.
+The rover ip address in `app.py` will have to be set to the correct value.

 Example:
 `#include "libraries/Encoder.h"`